-TRS-Care Standard deductibles will increase in 2024 to align with the IRS' adjusted guidelines.
+TRS-Care Standard deductibles will increase in 2025 to align with the IRS' adjusted guidelines.
 This change is to allow you to continue contributing to and using a health savings account.
-Please read the 2024 TRS-Care Plan Highlights to see the new deductibles.
-The deductible for TRS-Care Standard has not changed since 2018, when significant legislative changes took effect.
-Current deductibles will be too low for the plan to be compatible with a health savings account in 2024.
+Please read the 2025 TRS-Care Plan Highlights5 to see the new deductibles.
+The 2024 deductibles are too low for the plan to be compatible with a health savings account in 2025.

-We're excited to announce that dental and vision benefits for TRS retirees and their families are coming to TRS-Care in 2025!
+We're excited to announce that dental and vision benefits for TRS retirees and their families are here!
 The 88th Texas Legislature passed Senate Bill 1854, which allows TRS to offer optional dental and vision care coverage for TRS retirees.
 This includes their dependents, surviving spouses and surviving dependent children.

-In the coming year, we'll communicate when TRS retirees may enroll.
-Coverage starts Jan.
-1, 2025.
+You can enroll during the TRS-Care Dental and TRS-Vision annual enrollment period.
 Look for updates in our health care newsletter, The Pulse.
-Visit www.trs.texas.gov/Pages/subscribe.aspx to subscribe.
+Visit TRS website6 to subscribe.